openfaas/workshop/appendix.md

 ## The Director pattern (for function chaining)

 The *Director pattern* as [documented here](https://github.com/openfaas/faas/blob/master/guide/chaining_functions.md#function-director-pattern) is where one function *the director* exists only to call another function and return the result.
-It is a mixture of the two techniques we explored above.
+It is a mixture of the two techniques we explored in [Lab 6](./lab6.md).

 ![](./diagram/director_function.png)